 However the rev limit is around 7500 with heavy duty rod bolts.
 The press-fit of the pin in the small end is also a problem area.

-Balancing this engine can be tricky since it?s a V engine and any removal from the flywheel weight will mean a complete internal balance of components.
+Balancing this engine can be tricky since it’s a V engine and any removal from the flywheel weight will mean a complete internal balance of components.

 This is the latest exciting power unit to come from Ford and looks very much like the Zetec – especially when that engines badged as such!
 But there are big differences – the engine has chain-driven cams as opposed to the Zetecs belt, plus the induction and exhausts are respectively on the opposite sides.

-You?ll find this Mazda/Ford designed unit in Mondeos from 2001, plus the current new Focus and Fiesta ST150.
+You will find this Mazda/Ford designed unit in Mondeos from 2001, plus the current new Focus and Fiesta ST150.
 Capacities are 1.8, 2 litre plus an American 2.3 litre version, which is available in this country too.

 The engine features an alloy block and head plus some clever technology straight from the race track.
 The crank sits up inside the block and is held in place and braced at the same time, with an aluminium girdle.
 Oil drain galleries run down the side of the block directing the returning oil away from the crank thus not slowing it down.